mkczarkowski/harvard-cs50/README.md

-# harvard-CS50
-HarvardX: CS50 Introduction to Computer Science
+# HarvardX: CS50 Introduction to Computer Science
+Problem sets and projects for Harvard CS50: Introduction to Computer Science

+I started this course on 04/03/2017.